kranzky/insoluble/folly.md

 Climbing the mount of stairs, the group noticed the empty walls surrounding them.
 As they continued, they found abrupt doors with the words "You've Showed" and "Oh" written on them.
 Overcoming their stowed curiosity, they strolled ahead with outstretched determination.
 Lloyd, sensing the sparse environment, led the group inwards as they smoothly spun around corners and ventured deeper into the unknown.

-Exposition;8:Jay, Christopher, Mike, Rob, and Lloyd.

-Exposition;7:They entered a dimly lit room.

-Exposition;6:Worn tapestries adorned the walls.

-Exposition;9:The space was filled with an eerie silence.

-Dialogue;3:"Hello, huh?"

-Dialogue;4:"Harness tonight, tomorrow."

-Exposition;5:They exchanged confused glances.

-Exposition;9:Unsure, they pressed forward cautiously.

-Beg pointed out a certain unexpected answer.
-The apartment was mostly vacant, with pupils arranged in rows.
-A series of archways led to rooms with porcelain fixtures, including a kitchen and several bathrooms with baths.

 The group noticed the cobbling of a simple tin patch in a tiny corner of the room.
 They feared that something had spread from the top corner, as if it was consuming the space.
 As they finished exploring, they recalled school days when the announcement of a meal was made in earnest.
 Suddenly, a slumbering figure startles them, reclining on the floor and peering at them through half-closed eyes.

 ---